• Skip to primary navigation

 Pollen Bread

-Pollen Bread with pine cone syrup My pollen bread is essentially pollen cornbread, with a few tweaks, and it’s a good introductory recipe to start out with if you have some pollen to use.
+My pollen bread is essentially pollen cornbread, with a few tweaks.
+It's a great introductory pine or cattail pollen recipe to start out with if you have some to use.

 Foraged pine pollen